 Students may petition for additional units for spring and fall semesters only.
-Petition to enroll in additional units are available at the Counseling Office (in Student Services Building, 2nd Floor).
-Careful planning will facilitate progress through a curriculum with maximum learning and minimum difficulty.
-In general, students may receive no more than 30 semester or 45 quarter units of credit for remedial coursework.
+Students should contact the Counseling Office (in Student Services Building, 2nd Floor) to petition to take excess units.

+In general, students may receive no more than 30 semester units of credit for remedial coursework.
 Exceptions to this limitation exist for students enrolled in ESL courses and students who have learning disabilities.
 "Remedial coursework" is defined as "pre-collegiate basic skills courses" which are described as "those courses in reading, writing, computation, and English as a Second Language which are designated by the community college district as non-degree credit courses."
-Degree and non-degree applicable units are noted on student records.
-A student who intends to transfer to another college or university should consult the catalog of that institution.
-The Transfer Requirements section of this catalog gives general education requirements for the California State University, and breadth requirements for the University of California, as accurately as could be determined at the time of publication of this catalog.